Joshuabarradas234/churnpulse-ml-cli/README.md

 # ChurnPulse

 A packaged Python **ML training CLI** that takes a tabular CSV, trains a baseline model, and outputs a **saved model + metrics + a human-readable report**.

-##
+> A lightweight, reproducible churn training pipeline you can run locally or in Docker.

-> A production-ready machine learning CLI that helps businesses reduce revenue loss by predicting customer churn (customers likely to leave or cancel).
+---

-## Quickstart (Docker) — recommended
+## Quickstart (Docker) — recommended (Windows PowerShell)

 ```powershell
 # from repo root